-- 11.01 Submitting an Allegation of Violation of the Code of Ethics Any person wishing to submit an allegation of an ethics violation must use the Allegation of Violation form (allegation form) developed by the PLSB. - 11.01.1 An allegation form shall be completed and signed under penalty of perjury by the complainant.
+- 11.01 Submitting an Allegation of Violation of the Code of Ethics Any person wishing to submit an allegation of an ethics violation must use the Allegation of Violation form (allegation form) developed by the PLSB. - 11.01.1 An allegation form shall be completed and signed under penalty of

+- perjury by the complainant.
 Only an original signature will be accepted.
-A facsimile or electronic signature on the form will not be accepted and the form will be required to submit a form with an original signature. - 11.01.2 An allegation form shall be submitted to the ADE Assistant for filing.
+A facsimile or electronic signature on the form will not be accepted and the form will be returned or the complainant will be required to submit a form with an original signature. - 11.01.2 An allegation form shall be submitted to the ADE Assistant